keithbro/toy-robot/README.md

     $ rspec --format doc

-A Travis-CI project has been created that runs the test suite on every commit.
+A Travis-CI project has been created (build status and link is at the top of the README) that runs the test suite on every commit.

 ## Design